Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-root-files.md

 See `gulp libs` in [Gulp Tasks](gulp-tasks.md#gulp-libs) for more details.

-# config.master.xml

-This is the master config file used to generate `config.xml` when running the `gulp config` task.

-The config task will perform variable substitution based on the current build scheme.

-See `gulp config` in [Gulp Tasks](gulp-tasks.md#gulp-config) for more details.

 # config.xml _(generated)_

-This file is generated from `config.master.xml` when running the `gulp config` task.
+This file is generated from `resources/config/cordova/config.master.xml` when running the `gulp config` task.
 This is the main configuration file that Cordova uses to build and run your application.

 !!! warn
 	This file will be removed when executing the `gulp clean` or `gulp clean:config` tasks and should not be committed to source control.